-₹ Crore
+Crore

-Particulars As at Mar ch 31, 2021 As at Mar rch 31, 2020
+Particulars As at Mai rch 31, 2021 As at Mar rch 31, 2020

 Carrying Fair value Carrying Fair

 amount amount value

 Financial Liabilities

 Borrowings (including interest accrued thereon) 4,235.72 4,235.72 6,192.32 6,052.05

-The carrying amounts of trade receivables, trade payables, advances to employees including interest thereon (secured/ unsecured), inter corporate deposits, security deposits, deposits from customers, other receivable, loans to employees, interest receivables, subordinate debt, unpaid dividends, bank deposits with original maturity of more than 3 months but less than 12 months, bank deposits with more than 12 months maturity, capital creditors, loans to employee and cash and cash equivalents are considered to have their fair values approximately equal to their carrying values.
+The carrying amounts of trade receivables, trade payables, advances to employees including interest thereon (secured/unsecured), inter corporate deposits, security deposits, deposits from customers, other receivable, loans to employees, interest receivables, subordinate debt, unpaid dividends, bank deposits with original maturity of more than 3 months but less than 12 months, bank deposits with more than 12 months maturity, capital creditors, loans to employee and cash and cash equivalents are considered to have their fair values approximately equal to their carrying values.
 The fair values for other assets and liabilities were calculated based on cash flows discounted using a current lending rate.
-They are classified as level 3 fair values in the fair value hierarchy if there is inclusion of unobservable inputs including counterparty credit risk.
-The fair values of noncurrent borrowings and finance lease obligations are based on discounted cash flows using a current borrowing rate.
+They are classified as level 3 fair values of non-current borrowings and finance lease obligations are based on discounted cash flows using a current borrowing rate.
 They are classified as level 3 fair values in the fair value hierarchy due to the use of unobservable inputs, including own credit risk.